 Philip Ashley Barnett.
 Liberal Democrat.
-Known as "Phili".
+Known as "Phil".
 Born and brought up in Newbury.
 Educated at Park House School.
 Employed at Harwell Laboratory 1963-95.
 Founded in 1995 Barnett's Safety Equipment Services Ltd, providing health and safety advisory and retail services, based in Newbury with customers nationwide.
-Elected to the Town Council 1997-2000, 2007-15, and 2019.2 As Mayor, he organised in September the Mayor's Steam Day in aid of charity.
+Elected to the Town Council 1997-2000, 2007-15, and 2019.1 As Mayor, he organised in September the Mayor's Steam Day in aid of charity.
 A steam engine came to Newbury station for the first time since the 1960's, and traction engines assembled on the Racecourse.
 (Portrait by Charles Mackinnon.)
 Also Mayor in 2008.

 Elected to Berkshire Council 1995-97.
-Elected to Newbury District Council/West Berkshire Council 1991-2007.3 Chairman of West Berkshire Council 2000-01.
+Elected to Newbury District Council/West Berkshire Council 1991-2007.2 Chairman of West Berkshire Council 2000-01.
 Adult Services Executive member.

 Governor of Park House School 1986 onwards.
-Member of South-East Employers 1993-2007; Vice Chairman 1999-2007.4
+Member of South-East Employers 1993-2007; Vice Chairman 1999-2007.3

 Mrs Sally Jane Hannon (1955-2007).
 Born Sally Arnold.
 Liberal Democrat.
 Came to live in Thatcham 1980.
 Elected to the District Council 1991-2007.
-2004-06 Chairman of the Thames Valley Police Authority.5
+2004-06 Chairman of the Thames Valley Police Authority.4

 Garry Poulson.
 Director of the Volunteer Centre West Berkshire since 1998, achieving the Queen's Award in 2005 and the best volunteer recruitment results in England in 2010.
 Chairman of the Newbury and Thatcham Welfare Trust since 2002.
 During his mayoralty, H.M. the Queen visited Newbury in commemoration of the 400th anniversary of the 1596 Borough Charter.
 With others, Garry secured the reparishing of Newbury to create Newbury Town Council in 1997.
+The theme of his mayoral year was encouraging partnership between business and education.